annandct/random_forest_cancer_example/03_SVM_model.md

 will be *trained* on the training data and *applied* to both train and test sets.

+Critical Step: SVMs rely on distance calculations (Euclidean distance in the kernel).
+If features are not scaled (e.g., area_mean ~ 1000 vs smoothness ~ 0.1), the kernel will be dominated by the large variables.
+Normalization is mandatory.

 ``` r
 # 4. PREPROCESSING RECIPE
 # We are predicting 'diagnosis' using all other variables (.).